Updated on May 23, 2018 by UpGuard

 “These costs included everything from public relations and crisis management consulting, forensic investigation costs, outside legal counsel, credit monitoring, notifications, call centers and more.”

 And because “cybersecurity related risks aren't covered as part of traditional insurance policies,” companies are relying more and more on cyber insurance to offset the financial risk of data breaches and outages.
 But how can cyber insurance carriers accurately assess the risk of your particular environment?
 The report states “While these requirements for coverage vary by carrier, the basic premise is that the insured must have and maintain an adequate IT security program.”
 But maintaining an adequate IT security program is a subjective criterion and almost certainly relies on the perspectives of individuals such as IT managers and CTOs, all of whom use different metrics to build those perspectives.
+Knowing something simple, like that server headers are exposed, can be the difference between uptime and disaster.

 |"Last year, cybersecurity incidents cost companies hundreds of billions of dollars."||Holy shit.|